 Photo Credit: Dru Bloomfield

-Earlier in this post I mentioned a pain point of freelancers is getting a mortgage.
+Earlier in this post, I mentioned a pain point for freelancers is getting a mortgage.
 Exploring some solutions might provide a list like the following:

 - A service that gathers the proper data from freelancers and outputs it in a package that is beneficial to the mortgage provider.